TEN IMPORTANT THINGS YOU SHOULD KNOW BEFORE CHOOSING YOUR FOOT AND ANKLE SPECIALIST

 - Experience and training in all aspects of foot and ankle problems.
 A number of different health professionals provided treatment for foot and ankle problems.
 Dermatologists may treat skin diseases of the feet.
 Orthopedic surgeons may treat fractures and joint disorders of the foot and ankle.
 Podiatrists are the only specialists exclusively and comprehensively trained in all aspects of foot and ankle diseases.
 Most systems of the body are present in the foot: musculoskeletal, circulatory, skin, nervous system.
 Such systems do not act independently so a practitioner who has comprehensive training in all aspects of foot and ankle pathology can offer the most complete diagnostic and treatment regimen.

 - Experience.
-San Antonio podiatrist, Dr. Ed Davis, has over 30 years of experience in the treatment of foot and ankle problems.
+San Antonio podiatrist, Dr. Ed Davis, .
 He graduation from the Temple University School of Podiatric Medicine in 1982, completed a residency in Podiatric Surgery at the Veterans Administration Medical Center of Washington, DC and instructed podiatric surgical residents in Tacoma, Washington before relocating to San Antonio in 2007.